 Bump each fan switch and observe the fan rotation.
 The fan should run counterclockwise.
 Sometimes on three phase models all motors will run backwards.
 They can easily be reversed by interchanging two of the three power supply wires.
+All power should be switched and locked off before attempting to reverse the connections.
 Reverse the two outside wires, L1 and L3, and leave the middle one in the same position.